 Rather than financing these things, why not "make a payment" to yourself each month?

 Calculate how much the once-per-decade item will cost.
 Divide that by your time frame.
 This is the amount you should "pay yourself" each month.

-For Example: Four years from now, I want to buy a $10,000 car.
-This means I need to save $208 per month for the next 48 months.
+For Example: Four years from now, you want to buy a $10,000 car.
+This means you need to save $208 per month for the next 48 months.

-Of course, I'm saving for other goals as well -- $50 per month towards a vacation, $25 per month for a new washer and dryer - so the total I'm transferring to my savings account is substantial.
+Of course, save for other goals as well -- $50 per month towards a vacation, $25 per month for a new washer and dryer - so the total I'm transferring to my savings account is substantial.
 It's hard to see what money is designated for what purpose.

 Step Four: Track Your Once-In-A-Lifetime Expenses